The ready-to-use CRM for small businesses and startups.

 Personalised customer experience has become a hot topic these days.
 This is because we, as consumers, have high expectations in the matter.
 In the age of real-time responsiveness, agility and omnichannel communication, we expect companies to keep apace.
 Most of all, we expect them to do this in a consistent way throughout the Customer Journey.
 The stakes are high: more than 2/3 of consumers have already switched brands because of poor quality of service (Customer experience trends for 2019 : Building the organization of the future).

 Companies are making significant investments to meet the expectations of their customers: it is estimated that, at a global level, businesses invest USD 1.3 trillion on customer service.
 And yet, customer retention is as challenging as ever.
 This means that keeping an ecosystem satisfied is not simply a matter of investing money.
 Companies have to approach this from a different perspective.
-So, what can we expect for 2021?
+So, what can we expect?

 Experience personalization trends